VPDC

 • Recommend HBsAg testing and/or vaccination for family members and sexual partners.

-• Educate patients on perinatal hepatitis B & encourage patients to breastfeed their infant, as breastfeeding is safe for mothers infected with HBV.
-The risk of HBV mother-to-child transmission through breastfeeding is negligible if infants born to HBV-positive mothers receive the HBIG/HBV vaccine at birth.
+• Educate patients on perinatal hepatitis B transmission and encourage patients to breastfeed their infant, as the benefits of breastfeeding largely outweigh the risk of transmission.
+The risk of perinatal hepatitis B transmission through breastfeeding is negligible if infants born to HBV-positive mothers receive HBIG and the hepatitis B vaccine birth dose.

 Guidelines for Birthing Hospitals